polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ```

 The file we just created contains several fields, and you can learn a lot by exploring them.
 By far
-the largest field is a single hex number that is the Wasm binary of our runtime.
+the largest field is a single binary blob that is the Wasm binary of our runtime.
 It is part of what
 you built earlier when you ran the `cargo build` command.

 The portion of the file we're interested in is the Aura authorities used for creating blocks,